jpnotsodev/PySpark_Projects/README.md

 ### Workflow

 1. Using the `selenium` python library, exchange rates data are scraped from [Bangko Sentral ng Pilipinas](https://www.bsp.gov.ph/sitepages/statistics/exchangerate.aspx) official website.
-The scraped data will then be saved in our local machine for later use.
+The scraped data will be saved in `/data/raw/rates` as `exchange_rates_[timestamp].csv`.
-2.
+2. A jupyter notebook runs spark code that will consume and perform all the necessary transformations required for our scraped data before persisting it into a table inside a relational database.
 3.
-4.

 ### Technology Choices